I’d probably block out two hours for coffee with Alfred, if he was willing and had the time. His appointment calendar would likely be full.

-If you have experience with children, and you don’t have an overly-romanticized view of children, didn’t the corners of your lips break into an ah-yes-wry-smile as you read the bullet points?
+If you have any experience with children at all, and you don’t have an overly-romanticized view of children, didn’t the corners of your lips break into an ah-yes-wry-smile as you read the bullet points?

 ASIDE: I love kids.
 I have three of my own and I miss those kindergarten and grade school years…a lot.
 Why did they have to grow up so fast?
 (By the way, not everything children do is bad.)